How to Make a Giving Day Work for Your Charity

 But don't stop with that first thank you/receipt.
 Follow up with a thank you on social media, on your website, and, as soon as you can, with a mailed note or letter.

-Think outside the box and don't worry about thinking too much.
+Think outside the box and don't worry about thanking too much.
 You can't go too far with thanking donors.

 Plan now for getting back to your donors about what your campaign accomplished.
 Report on how much you raised, how many donors contributed, and the impact of those donations.

 Report results within 30 days of the close of the campaign.
-It can be done through various channels, including a special email, in your next newsletter, on social media, and on your website and blog.
+It can be done through various channels, including a unique email, in your next newsletter, on social media, and your website and blog.

 What to Do on the Day of Giving